zoe-64/BC-base-addon/README.md

 LibMyKitty provides a set of tools to help mod developers create and manage their modifications.
 Here's a summary of its key features:

-- **Mod Initialization:** The `initMyKitty` function allows developers to easily register their mod with the game, ensuring it's recognized and can function correctly.
+- **Mod Initialization:** The `createMod` function allows developers to easily register their mod with the game, ensuring it's recognized and can function correctly.
 Without needing to install the bondage-club-mod-sdk.

 - **Event Handling:** Functions like `AtLogin` enable developers to execute code when specific events occur, such as when a player logs in.
 - **Communication:** The library provides sending data between players and the server through functions like `sendModEvent` and `registerModListener`, allowing for the exchange of custom messages.